hujanio/hujanio.github.io/docs/install.md

 ### Pre-Installation

-You need to install the following deps :
+You need to install the following dependencies :

 - python3.6
 - Nginx